riccardovacirca/tomcat-dev/examples/java/README.md

 Declares a private instance variable that stores the message.
 Only methods of this class can access it.

 ### Constructor

+Default constructor that initializes the object with a greeting message.

 ```java
 public HelloWorld() {